NERC-CEH/catalogue/docs/new-catalogue.md

 .text-red {color:#E74C3C;}
 ```

-# Step 4: Documents
+## Step 4: Adding new DocumentTypes

+__N.B.__ This step is only needed if adding a new documentType, if reusing existing documentTypes
+this step can be ignored.

-this is going to show requirements for making/editing and assigning permissions to document(s)
+This is going to show requirements for making/editing and assigning permissions to document(s)

-you need at least one document otherwise your catalogue is a waste of breath

 if you want to see more then read [new document type](newDocumentType.markdown)

-# Step 4a: Document
+### Step 4a: New DocumentType

 create a new folder `uk.ac.ceh.gateway.catalogue.your-id` add your document to this folder e.g.